-- (f) For the purposes of this section, the payment of actual expenses incurred in attending meetings or otherwise in the execution of the duties of a director or officer shall not constitute compensation. - (g) Nothing in this section shall be construed to limit the liability of a nonprofit association for any negligent act or omission of a director, officer, employee, agent, or servant occurring within the scope of his or her duties. - (h) This section does not apply to any association that unlawfully restricts membership, services, or benefits conferred on the basis of ancestry, marital status, political affiliation, age, or any characteristic listed or defined in Section 11135 of the Government subdivision (b) or (e) of Section 51 of the Civil Code. - (i) This section does not apply to any volunteer director or officer who receives compensation from the association in any other capacity, including, but not limited to, as an employee. - SEC.
-19. Section 66030 of the Education Code is amended to read: - 66030. (a) It is the intent of the Legislature that public higher education in California strive to provide educationally equitable environments that give each Californian, regardless of age, economic circumstance, or any other characteristic listed or defined in subdivision (b) or (c) of Section 51 of the Civil Section 11135 of the Government Code, a reasonable opportunity to develop fully his or her potential. - (b) It is the responsibility of the governing boards of institutions of higher education to ensure and maintain multicultural learning environments free from all forms of discrimination and harassment, in accordance with state and federal law. - 36 SEC.
+- (f) For the purposes of this section, the payment of actual expenses incurred in attending meetings or otherwise in the execution of the duties of a director or officer shall not constitute compensation. - (g) Nothing in this section shall be construed to limit the liability of a nonprofit association for any negligent act or omission of a director, officer, employee, agent, or servant occurring within the scope of his or her duties. - (h) This section does not apply to any association that unlawfully restricts membership, services, or benefits conferred on the basis of political affiliation, age, or any characteristic listed or defined in subdivision (b) or (e) of Section 51 of the Civil Code. - (i) This section does not apply to any volunteer director or officer who receives compensation from the association in any other capacity, including, but not limited to, as an employee. - SEC.
+19. Section 66030 of the Education Code is amended to read: - 66030. (a) It is the intent of the Legislature that public higher education in California strive to provide educationally equitable environments that give each Californian, regardless of age, economic circumstance, or any other characteristic listed or defined in Section 11135 of the Government Code, a reasonable opportunity to develop fully his or her potential.

+-21- AB 14

+- (b) It is the responsibility of the governing boards of institutions of higher education to ensure and maintain multicultural learning environments free from all forms of discrimination and harassment, in accordance with state and federal law. - SEC.
 20. Section 66251 of the Education Code is amended to read: - 66251.
-It is the policy of the State of California to afford all persons, regardless of any characteristic listed or defined in subdivision (b) or (e) of Section 51 of the Civil Section 11135 of the Government Code or any basis that is contained in the prohibition of hate crimes set forth in subdivision (a) of Section 422.6 of the Penal Code, equal rights and opportunities in the postsecondary institutions of the state.
-The purpose of this chapter is to prohibit acts that are contrary to that policy and to provide remedies therefor.

-SEC.
-21. Section 66270 of the Education Code is amended to read:

-66270.
-No person shall be subjected to discrimination on the basis of any characteristic listed or defined in subdivision (b) or (e) of Section 51 of the Civil Section 11135 of the Government Code or any basis that is contained in the prohibition of hate crimes set forth in subdivision (a) of Section 422.6 of the Penal Code in any program or activity conducted by any postsecondary educational institution that receives, or benefits from, state financial assistance or enrolls students who receive state student financial aid.

-SEC.
-22. Section 66292 of the Education Code is amended to read:

-- 66292. (a) The governing board of a community college district shall have the primary responsibility for ensuring that community college district programs and activities are free from discrimination based on age or any characteristic listed or defined in subdivision (b) or (e) of Section 51 of the Civil Section 11135 of the Government Code. - (b) The Chancellor's office of the California Community Colleges shall have responsibility for monitoring the compliance of each district with any and all regulations adopted pursuant to Section 11138 of the Government Code. - SEC.
-23. Section 66292.1 of the Education Code is amended to read: - 66292.1.
-The Chancellor of the California State University and the president of each California State University campus shall have the primary responsibility for ensuring that campus programs and activities are free from discrimination based on age or any characteristic listed or defined in subdivision (b) or (e) of Section 51 of the Civil Section 11135 of the Government Code. - 38 SEC.
-24. Section 66292.2 of the Education Code is amended 39 to read:
+It is the policy of the State of California to afford all persons, regardless of any characteristic listed or defined in Section 11135 of the Government Code or any basis that is contained in the prohibition of hate crimes set forth in subdivision (a) of Section 422.6 of the Penal Code, equal rights and opportunities in the postsecondary institutions of the state.
+The purpose of this chapter is to prohibit acts that are contrary to that policy and to provide remedies therefor. - SEC.
+21. Section 66270 of the Education Code is amended to read: - 66270.
+No person shall be subjected to discrimination on the basis of any characteristic listed or defined in Section 11135 of the Government Code or any basis that is contained in the prohibition of hate crimes set forth in subdivision (a) of Section 422.6 of the Penal Code in any program or activity conducted by any postsecondary educational institution that receives, or benefits from, state financial assistance or enrolls students who receive state student financial aid. - SEC.
+22. Section 66292 of the Education Code is amended to read: - 66292. (a) The governing board of a community college district shall have the primary responsibility for ensuring that community college district programs and activities are free from discrimination based on any characteristic listed or defined in Section 11135 of the Government Code. - 35 (b) The Chancellor's office of the California Community 36 Colleges shall have responsibility for monitoring the compliance 37 of each district with any and all regulations adopted pursuant to 38 Section 11138 of the Government Code. - 39 SEC.
+23. Section 66292.1 of the Education Code is amended 40 to read: